Census records can rightfully be called the foundation upon which much of our research builds upon. That begs a question.

 Have you learned to sift through each census record to extract every little clue about your ancestors and their communities?

 Many people haven’t.
 I’m still learning new ways to do this.
 We know that census records have high levels of inaccuracy.
 But it’s still important to know how to interpret more from them than just names and ages.

-I’ve posted before about the importance of using the online accessible instructions given to the census enumerators every in every year.
+I’ve written before about the importance of using the online accessible instructions given to the census enumerators every in every year.

-In 1870 above, would you have seen:
+In the 1870 census above, would you have noticed (circled in red):

-In 1880 above, would you have seen that:
+In 1880 above, would you have noticed:

 –the tickmark in column 20 saying that James Berry was maimed, crippled or bedridden?

-–the tickmark in column 12 indicating that Richard Case and his wife have married within the last year?
+–the tickmark in column 12 indicating that Richard Case and his wife married within the last year?

 –the “H” in column 28 means Emmett Fly is living in a House, not a Farmhouse?